Kamallakshmi/devTinder/Learning.md

 -- JS object vs JSON (difference)
 -- add the express.json middleware to your app
--- Make your sigup API dynamic to recieve data from the end user
+-- Make your sigup API dynamic to recieve data from the end user -- API - Get user by email
+-- API - Feed API - GET /feed - get all the users from the database.
+-- API - Update the user